 Status: Continued Harassment

 Dissident Chinese artist and activist Ai Weiwei has been free to travel since Beijing authorities returned his passport in July 2015.
 However, Ai was previously banned from foreign travel for four years, after police seized his passport at the Beijing airport during a crackdown on Chinese political activists in 2011.
 He was detained, allegedly for “economic crimes,” for 81 days.
 Although Ai is no longer officially under government surveillance, his relationship with Chinese authorities remains precarious.
-Last October, Ai uncovered several listening devices hidden around his studio and living room.
+In October 2015, Ai uncovered several listening devices hidden around his studio and living room.
 He has since shifted his focus in art and social activism towards Europe’s refugee crisis, traveling to refugee camps in Syria, Turkey, Italy, Israel, and France, and installing art exhibits that bring attention to the crisis.

 Ai Weiwei is an internationally recognized dissident artist and activist, most well-known as the co-designer of the Olympic Bird’s Nest stadium in Beijing, and as one of the most prominent and vocal critics of the Chinese government.
 Ai Weiwei’s art largely focuses on social and political commentary of the Chinese government, and he frequently speaks out on social injustice, the detention of fellow dissidents, and government corruption on his social media platforms.